Whiskey Review Round Up: Timber Creek Florida Bourbons

 Timber Creek’s current whiskey line-up includes a bourbon, “reserve” bourbon, Black Rye and a consumer focused whiskey blending kit (comprised of four bottles of single-grain whiskeys that imbibers can experiment with and blend as desired).
 The grain used in the whiskeys is at least 95 percent Florida-grown – including local Red Soft Winter Wheat, local Yellow #2 Dent Corn, and Florida 401 Black Rye – with separate barrels used for each.

 The distillery boasts custom designed distilling equipment in an effort to “extract the most flavor of [its] raw ingredients”.
-In-line with practices traditional of Scotch distillers and beer brewers, Timber Creek utilizes a roller mill to crack its grains, rather than the grinding action more typical of a hammer mill.
+Timber Creek utilizes a roller mill to crack its grains, rather than the grinding action of a hammer mill.
+Which, is in-line with practices traditional of Scotch distillers and beer brewers.
 Then comes mashing and lautering, which removes unwanted solids and minimizes tannins in the final product.
 Interestingly, each grain used undergoes this whole process individually, with blending occurring after aging.
 (If you’re interested in learning more about Timber Creek’s production process, I highly suggest reading the very detailed guide included with Timber Creek’s Whiskey Blending Kit.)

-Co-owners Ford and Barnes (who is also Master Distiller) appear to have a shared appreciation for detail and meticulousness – but also simplicity.
-When asked about Timber Creek’s spirits, Barnes has been quoted saying: “It just tastes good.”
+Co-owners Ford and Barnes appear to have a shared appreciation for detail and meticulousness – but also simplicity.
+When asked about Timber Creek’s spirits, Barnes their Master Distiller has been quoted saying: “It just tastes good.”
 On that note, here I taste and review Timber Creek’s two bourbons.

 Tasting Notes: Timber Creek Distillery Florida Bourbon Whiskey